whewatt/notes/K8SGuestbook.md

     mvn package

-## Put this Docker file in the guestbook service directory
+## Put this Dockerfile in the guestbook service directory

     FROM openjdk:8-jdk-alpine
     VOLUME /tmp